How to apply to take part in government - and EU - funded low-carbon energy innovation projects.

 The Marine Energy Array Demonstrator (MEAD) scheme

-In June 2011 DECC announced it is investing up to £20 million in the MEAD scheme to support the development of marine energy technologies, subject to value for money assessments.
+In June 2011 DECC announced it was investing up to £20 million in the MEAD scheme to support the development of marine energy technologies, subject to value for money assessments.

 MEAD closed to applications in June 2012, with final awards being made early in 2013 for project commencement in 2013.